preesm/preesm.github.io/_docs/01-workflow-tasks-ref.md

 | _true_ |  |

-### Papify Engine
+### Papify Engine - _Deprecated_

   * **Identifier**: `org.ietr.preesm.codegen.xtend.task.CodegenPapifyEngineTask`
   * **Implementing Class**: `org.preesm.codegen.xtend.task.CodegenPapifyEngineTask`
+  * **Short description**: Deprecated - does nothing (as of v3.9.1).
+See parameter 'Papify' in CodegenTask'.

-  * **Short description**: Generate the required instrumentation code for the application based on the PAPIFY tab information.
+Old doc: Generate the required instrumentation code for the application based on the PAPIFY tab information.

 #### Inputs
   * **scenario** (of _Scenario_)